webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 not obligated to check either parameter for every push message, a push service SHOULD reject push messages that have identical values for these parameters with a 400 (Bad Request) status code.

-Editor's Note:

-: JWK [RFC7517] seems like the obvious choice here.
-However, JWK doesn't define a compact representation for public keys, which complicates the representation of JWK in a header field.

 # Subscription Restriction